milic12/crud-app/README.md

 # Crud app
-Crudd app project made with Typescript, React, Material-UI, NodeJs, MongoDB, Express
+Crudd app project made with Typescript, React, Material-UI, NodeJs, MongoDB, Express and Jest for testing

 to run this app